Shirley91/120-Data-Science-Interview-Questions/product-metrics.md

 #### 8. You’re a restaurant and are approached by Groupon to run a deal.
 What data would you ask from them in order to determine whether or not to do the deal?
   * for similar restaurants (they should define similarity), what's the deal (such as 10% off, a dish/drink for free, meal combo/value set), number of people use the deal, average increase in revenue gain per coupon, average increase in customers per coupon

-#### 9. You are tasked with improving the e ciency of a subway system.
+#### 9. You are tasked with improving the efficiency of a subway system.
 Where would you start?
   * define efficiency

 #### 10. Say you are working on Facebook News Feed.
 What would be some metrics that you think are important?
 How would you make the news each person gets more relevant?